emezac/dawn/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

+Before submitting a pull request:
+1. Run the linting tools to ensure code quality
+2. Make sure all tests pass
+3. Update documentation if necessary

 ## License